intmus/inttheory19-20/_11-further-part-writing/c1-voiceleadingsecond.md

 - By having two different chords labeled as a V<sup>6/4</sup>, it is easy for students to confuse a cadential 6/4 with an actual V<sup>6/4</sup>, a chord that occurs regularly as a passing chord.
 (Read more on this below under the *passing 6/4* section.)
 - When looking at an analysis, we are required to understand that all 6/4 chords function in one of the four alternate categories (i.e. passing, cadential, passing, and arpeggiated), but we do not create special Roman numeral cases for the other three.
 Students are more than capable of learning the other three usages of second inversion chords, and they can remember that a I<sup>6/4</sup> followed by a root-position V or V<sup>7</sup> chord is a cadential 6/4 and has a dominant function.

-## Passing 6/4s - function over form (Part 4)
+## Passing 6/4s

-Passing chords are the second alternate function for second-inversion chords, and they function identically to the description of how first- and third-inversion chords are used as passing chords--a chord inserted between two other chords to create a bass line with stepwise motion.
+Passing chords are the second alternate function for second-inversion chords, and they function identically to our description of how [first- and third-inversion chords are used as passing chords]({{ site.baseurl }}/11-further-part-writing/b1-voiceleading1stand3rdinv.html)--a chord inserted between two other chords to create a bass line with stepwise motion.
 As before, *passing* is a function that replaces a chord's primary function, and instead extends the function of the chords on either side.
 Harmonize the following example of a passing 6/4.

 {% capture ex2 %}X:2
 T:Passing 6/4 chords